Tadiesse/hello_docker/README.md

 To use this signing method, one must first create a key pair and then create a Cosign password in order to use the private key.
 This metod is a bit difficult to implement as it  requires inputs from outside GitHub.

+##How to verify an image signature made with key-pairs
+´´´´ cosign verify --key cosign.pub ghcr.io/USERNAME/IMAGE_NAME ´´´´

 ## How to sign one's image with the private key?
 create a PAT ->